 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.

-CDC—Health Information for International Travel (current online edition)Areas with malaria: Increase in malaria cases in Praia on Saõ Tiago (also known as Santiago) Island.
-Limited cases in other parts of Saõ Tiago Island.
+CDC—Health Information for International Travel (current online edition)Areas with malaria: Rare cases in São Tiago Island.

 - Malaria species: Primarily P. falciparum.